Student Therapy Practicum

 Location: Minnesota Correctional Facility - Lino Lakes

 MCF-Lino Lakes is a medium custody facility for adult males.
-Offenders are typically transferred from the state's higher-security facilities.
+Incarcerated persons are typically transferred from the state's higher-security facilities.
 MCF-LL is also an admission facility for supervised release violators.
 MCF-LL also operates minimum-security and work release units that are located outside the secure perimeter.
-The Sex Offender Treatment Program (SOTP) serves 270 adult male sex offenders, many of whom have co-morbid disorders including chemical dependency, traumatic brain injury, mental illness, developmental disabilities, etc. In conjunction with sex offender specific treatment, SOTP offers chemical dependency programming for offenders with dual needs and specialized release planning services for participants preparing to return to the community.
+The Sex Offender Treatment Program (SOTP) serves 270 program participants, many of whom have co-morbid disorders including chemical dependency, traumatic brain injury, mental illness, developmental disabilities, etc. In conjunction with sex offender specific treatment, SOTP offers chemical dependency programming for incarcerated persons with dual needs and specialized release planning services for participants preparing to return to the community.

 Internship Description: There are two primary internship options for Master's level students.
 One option is for the student to function primarily as a program therapist.
 The student would co-facilitate therapy groups and psych-educational classes for clients in SOTP, provide individual counseling and family therapy as assigned, and document pertinent case notes, treatment plans, and summaries.
 A second option for a student is to function primarily as a release planner.
 The student would provide transitional and release planning services for clients in SOTP preparing to be released into the community.
 At times SOTP has also offered doctorate level internships as well.